 Ulster County is committed to planning for transportation infrastructure that is safe and storm-resilient, as part of this goal, Ulster County Department of the Environment has completed multiple road stream crossing (RSX) assessment projects.

-In 2016 Ulster County Department of the Environment began a project, partly funded by a grant from the New York State Environmental Protection Fund through the Hudson River Estuary Program of the New York State Department of Environmental Conservation, to assess the county road-stream crossings for general condition and aquatic passability using protocol developed by the North Atlantic Aquatic Connectivity Collaborative (NAACC).
+From 2016 to 2018, Ulster County Department of the Environment, partly funded by a grant from the New York State Environmental Protection Fund through the Hudson River Estuary Program of the New York State Department of Environmental Conservation, assessed all RSX on County-owned roads, and all town roads in the Sawkill Watershed (excepting the crossings in the Ashokan Watershed which were assessed by the Ashokan Watershed Stream Management Program- AWSMP).
+This assessment examined aquatic passability using the protocol developed by the North Atlantic Aquatic Connectivity Collaborative (NAACC).